Language selection

 • Compliance Promotion: Activities to promote compliance include development of best practice guidelines, recognition and adoption of industry codes of practice, and promotion and development of stewardship initiatives.
 For example, DFO has worked with the Canada-Nova Scotia Offshore Petroleum Board (CNSOPB) to develop protocols and policies to help guide the environmental assessment and operation of oil and gas activities that may have an impact on the Gully.

-• Education and Outreach: DFO’s ongoing efforts to promote the Gully MPA have included speaking engagements at schools, museums, and national and international conferences, and the development of a range of educational materials such as videos, displays at the Bedford Institute of Oceanography, a brochure, and even a Gully colouring book!
+• Education and Outreach: ongoing efforts to promote the Gully MPA have included speaking engagements at schools, museums, national and international conferences, the development of a range of educational materials such as videos, displays at the Bedford Institute of Oceanography, a brochure, and even a Gully colouring book!

 • Gully MPA Activity Approvals: DFO permits research, monitoring and educational activities in the MPA provided they are consistent with the conservation objectives and do not cause unjustifiable disturbance, damage, destruction or removal of Gully ecosystem components.
-View information on how to apply to conduct an activity in the Gully MPA.
+Learn more about applying for an activity plan to conduct an activity in the Gully MPA.

 • Evaluation and Reporting: A review of Gully MPA management was conducted to measure DFO’s progress towards meeting the commitments laid out in the Gully MPA management plan and other Oceans Act MPA program guidance and policies.
 The findings were released in 2012 and were used to inform the review and revision of the Gully Management Plan.